d6t/d6t-python/blogs/d6tjoin-blogs/Fuzzy joins in python with d6tjoin.md

 ![result](./pic/2attempt_result.png)

 Looks good!
-All the tickers in left are perfectly matched and dates from left are matched to the closest from the left.
+All the tickers in left are perfectly matched and dates from left are matched to the closest from the right.

 ## Advanced Usage Option: Passing a Custom Difference Function
 Now we have one last problem left.
 Remember that we want to assume scores would not be available until it was assigned.
 That means we want each row from df_price to be matched to a previously most recent score.
 But by default d6tjoin doesn't consider the order of dates but only match with the closest date either before or behind.

-To tackle this problem, we need to write a custom difference function.
+To tackle this problem, we need to write a custom difference function: if date from left is previous to that from right, the calculated difference should be made large enough to let the match ignored.
 ```
 import numpy as np

 def diff_customized(x,y):
-    if np.busday_count(x,y)>0: #x is left_date and y is right_date,np_busday_count>0 means left_date is before right date
+    if np.busday_count(x,y)>0: #x is left_date and y is right_date,np_busday_count>0 means left_date is previous to right date
         diff_= 10000000000   #as large enough
     else:
         diff_=np.busday_count(x,y)
     return abs(diff_)
 ```

+Now let’s parse the custom difference function in and see result.

 ```
 result=d6tjoin.top1.MergeTop1(df_price,df_score,fuzzy_left_on=['ticker','date'],fuzzy_right_on=['ticker','date'],fun_diff=[None,diff_customized],top_limit=[3,300]).merge()